Phoenix Veterans Administration Lawyer

 When a VA hospital engages in acts of malpractice, such as failure to diagnose or surgical errors, patients can suffer life-threatening injuries.
 If you or a loved one suffered injuries while receiving care through the Veterans Administration, the Phoenix Veterans Administration lawyers at Gallagher & Kennedy can help.
-We may be able to file a medical malpractice lawsuit against the VA in Arizona on your behalf.
+Our medical malpractice lawyers may be able to file a medical malpractice lawsuit against the VA in Arizona on your behalf.

 Why We Are Right for You